The comprehensive guide to guarantor loans

 - Reliable: Someone who’s happy to make the payments if the borrower can’t

 - Reasonably good with money: A person with a good/fair credit history.
-Most importantly, they haven’t been bankrupt in the past six years
+Most importantly, they haven’t been bankrupt in the past three years

 - Have a regular commitment in their life: They’re a homeowner or an employed non-homeowner (unlike many lenders we accept non-homers as guarantors!)